-I started a vision improvement program a few months ago.
+I started a vision improvement program a while back.
 It went great for two weeks.
 Everyday I followed the instructions, did the necessary exercises and visualizations.
 Then came the rebellion..."Do I have to do this everyday?
 I have other things to do..."
 Time and time again I have seen myself repeat this pattern...I start something that I decided to do, then once it becomes something I "have" to do, I rebel and find some reason (excuse) not to do it.

 Where Does the Need to Rebel Come From?

 Taking a look at the instances where I rebel, I see that these manifestations often stem from a need to assert my independence... to make a statement that no man (or woman) is my master.
 Yet, ironically, when we exhibit this behavior, we are indeed giving up our power to the person or thing we are rebelling against.
 We are letting someone else direct our behavior.